 Keller and Heckman attorneys successfully represented a Vietnam Veteran's appeal over an eight year denial by the U.S. Department of Veterans Affairs (VA) of an application for disability benefits.
 The client's application for disability benefits from a war-related loss of vision was based on a finding by the VA that his condition was not service related.
 We appealed that finding before the U.S. Court of Appeals for Veterans Claims.
 After Keller and Heckman filed its brief, the Department of Veterans Affairs agreed to a remand of the matter to the Board of Veterans' Appeals for further medical review and reconsideration–a win for our client.

-Keller and Heckman attorneys Daniel C. Rubenstein and Douglas J. Behr successfully completed a nearly two year representation of a pro bono client who had been facing a pending foreclosure of her home.
-Mr. Rubenstein first met the client and her son at the D.C.
+Keller and Heckman attorney Douglas J. Behr successfully completed a nearly two year representation of a pro bono client who had been facing a pending foreclosure of her home.
+The first meeting with the client and her son was at the D.C.
 Bar Advice and Referral Clinic in February 2011.
 The client and her son came to the clinic seeking legal assistance after their mortgage company, a major national Bank, refused to accept mortgage payments on the client’s home, following the death of her husband.
-Mr. Rubenstein and Mr. Behr discovered that the mortgage documents, originally drafted by a settlement company that is no longer in business (the owner is now serving time in federal prison for mortgage fraud), were prepared incorrectly.
+Mr. Behr discovered that the mortgage documents, originally drafted by a settlement company that is no longer in business (the owner is now serving time in federal prison for mortgage fraud), were prepared incorrectly.
 Specifically, the Deed of Trust omitted the client as a party, resulting in complications when her husband passed away; and shortly after the loan was sold to the Bank.
 Click here to read more.